-Marine Mammal Biology (with Field Course) 4Y option BIOL4210
+Marine Mammal and Seabird Ecology (with Field Course) 4Y option BIOL4210

 - Credits: 20

 - Available to Visiting Students: Yes

 This course provides a detailed understanding of the diversity, behaviour, ecology and conservation of marine mammals and seabirds.
 The aim is to develop key field skills in identification, behavioural sampling and survey methods.
 It occurs in the summer prior to the student's final year.
 Students will be expected to make a financial contribution towards the costs.

 This is an in-person 1 week course in June or July, residential at FSC Millport or other suitable field location, with 15 hours of online asynchronous lecture content provided in advance of the in-person component.

 This course can be taken as an alternative to the 10-week option course in Semester 1.